RubyK01/SecureAPP-CA/README.md

 1. Open a new cmd terminal window or keep using the same one from the dependencies installation.
 2. Use the 'cd' command to navigate to the project folder if your if your using the window from the dependencies installation go to step 3.
-3. Update the mysql password in connection_details to connect to MySQL database.
+3. Update the mysql password in modules/connection_details.js to connect to MySQL database.
 4. Execute the code in reqqit.sql on your local instance of MySQL.
 5. Run the `npm start` to start the production server.